ahelme/ai_dev_tools/pre-commit-hooks/README.md

 - ❌ Recommending deprecated packages (e.g., Create-React-App in 2025)
 - ❌ Installing outdated dependencies with security vulnerabilities
-- ❌ Using obsolete best practices and patterns
+- ❌ Using obsolete best practices and patterns - not caught without close review & code quality checks
 - ❌ Missing critical security updates and patches

 ## 🛡️  The Solution